Two percussionists? Bring it on, the more the merrier.

 Apparently, a lot of people really like this band, The Holy.
 So what do I think?
 Do I like their music?
 Fasten your seatbelt, this is going to be a quick review of their sophomore album, Mono Free.

 Expansive.
 Yeah, their music is expansive.
-It covers a wide range, the music fills the empty spaces with an expansive sound, unrestrained and free.
-Their use of two percussionists and two electric guitars add to this feeling of expansiveness, they are able to fill the sound without making it feel crowded.
+It covers a wide range, the music fills the empty spaces with an ever moving and evolving sound, unrestrained and free.
+Their use of two percussionists and two electric guitars add to this feeling of wide open wildness, they are able to fill the sound without making it feel crowded.
 It would be all too easy for the drummers to play over each other, and the guitars as well, but they don’t.
-The Holy use the extra sound to create an expansive and wide-open sound the moves easily from one space to another, from one song to another.
+The Holy use the extra sound to create an expansive and wide-open soundscape the moves easily from one space to another, from one song to another.
 Adding to the fullness of this album are some very talented people that The Holy collaborated with.
 Eetu Henrik Iivari: “Jarno Takkumäki (Lac Belot) did the mixing and some of the recording and he was also the spiritual guide for the whole band during the process.
 Our frequent collaborator Elias Riipinen wrote and played amazing string arrangements and Antti Hevosmaa (Virta) pulled off some great trumpets.
 Jazz pianist Eetu Palomäki contributed to a few songs with some lush tracks and Tero Ahonen brought the big visual side of the record to life.

 Expansive and intelligent.
 The intelligence is not confined to the lyrical content, they are smart at creating intelligent music.
 The lyrics of this album were inspired by Eetu’s reading of the book The World Without Us by Alan Weisman and while this could have easily created a dark and dystopian album, it didn’t.
 Eatu again: “But even though the theme is not the lightest in the world, I wanted the album to mirror hope and to be empowering.
 A friend for people having similar thoughts.
 The new album Mono Freedom is a utopian theme album.
 A fictional story about Mother Nature taking over the earth and how the last humans on earth pack their stuff, build a rocket and head over to the nearest black hole.
 They know that there is probably nothing out there, but it’s one of humanity’s last ideas.
 All this is seen as a positive, not as a dark dystopian vision, as is usually the case.
 The record and the lyrical themes are inspired by Alan Weisman’s book The World Without Us, a classic science book that explores a bunch of scenarios of what would happen to Mother Earth if humans were to disappear today. ”